rs028/atmosch-R/README.md

 the **openair** package (http://www.openair-project.org/).

-Use of this software is free (see LICENSE), but please acknowledge or cite (as appropriate).
-Comments, suggestions, requests, reporting of errors and bugs are welcome.
+Use of this software is free (see LICENSE), but please acknowledge or cite, as appropriate.
+Comments, suggestions, requests, reporting of errors/bugs and submissions of code are welcome.

 CONFIGURATION
 -------------

-Download the atmosch-R files in a directory (e.g. `Z:\My Documents\atmosch-R`).
+Download the atmosch-R archive file (`atmosch-R-master.zip`) and extract all the files in a directory of choice (e.g. `Z:\My Documents\atmosch-R`).

-Create a file called `.Rprofile` in the home directory (e.g. `Z:\My Documents`) with the following text:
+Create a file called `.Rprofile` in your home directory (e.g. `Z:\My Documents`) with the following text:

 ```